Pronouns: She, her, hers

 Clark Young, Brittany (April 2017).
 More Than Welfare Queens and Strong Black Women: Black Mothers in the Films Precious and Claudine.
 LSU Women’s Center Research Partnership Key-Note Speaker.
 Louisiana StateUniversity

 M.A.
-English and African American Literature North Carolina A&T State University 2019
+English and African American Literature North Carolina Agricultural and Technical State University 2019